Ottoman conquest of Bosnia and Herzegovina: War with the Bosnian Kingdom

 After the death of King Tvrtko I in 1391, the Bosnian Kingdom went into decline.
 In the 1410s, local noblemen Hrvoje Vukčić of the House of Hrvatinić, Sandalj Hranić of the House of Kosača and Pavle Radenović of the House of Pavlović controlled large swaths of territory once controlled by Tvrtko, and effectively controlled the Kingdom by aligning themselves with competing branches of the House of Kotromanić.
 In 1413, a conflict escalated between Hrvoje and Sandalj while the latter was helping Stefan Lazarević fight the Ottomans in Serbia; subsequently, Hrvoje allied himself with the Ottomans, who invaded Bosnia in May 1414, which prompted a subsequent invasion by the troops of the Kingdom of Hungary.
 In a major battle in August 1415 that took place either near Doboj or in the Lašva Valley, the Ottomans won a major victory, upsetting the balance of power in the region.

 The first permanent presence of Ottoman armies in Bosnia was established in 1414, after the region near Donji Vakuf (known as Bosnian Skoplje in medieval times) was captured.
 In period between 1414 and 1418, the Ottoman Empire conquered Foča, Pljevlja, Čajniče and Nevesinje.
 During the same year Višegrad and Sokol were captured too.

 In 1415, Sandalj Hranić, who controlled today's eastern Herzegovina, became an Ottoman vassal.

-Isa-Beg Isaković organized in 1455 one of the first Ottoman censuses in the west Balkan territory.
+Isa-Beg Isaković organized in 1455 one of the first Ottoman censuses in the western Balkans.

 By the end of this period, in the 1460s, the territory of the Kingdom of Bosnia was significantly reduced, with the Ottoman Empire controlling the entirety of today's eastern Bosnia, as far north as Šamac, and Herceg Stjepan under control of all of today's Herzegovina as far north as Glamoč.